Indus River through the Rondu Gorge

 Korbulic, Phil Boyer and Ben Stookesberry hike to the main road.

-Roadside we enjoyed corn flakes with Haleeb “The
+Roadside we enjoyed a breakfast of corn flakes with Haleeb “The

 Thickest Milk” and proceeded to be awed by the size of the river

-as it wound through the only true gorge we had seen.
+as it wound through the only true gorge we have seen so far.

 boys scout a very walled in section.